 5 Ways to Stop Emotional and Mental Exhaustion

 Mental and emotional exhaustion is a negative cycle that has the power to consume a person’s life if they let it.
 However, feeling drained does not have to be an issue that haunts your career, well-being, and happiness.
 Follow the tips below to start experiencing changes that will help steer you toward the path of recovering from emotional burnout.

 When a leader works on elevating their self-awareness, they not only increase their emotional intelligence, they also equip themselves to prevent emotional exhaustion.
 The body and mind provide plenty of warning signs (like the ones listed above) that let a person know something’s amiss.
 When someone gains more self-awareness, they’re able to sense and acknowledge the problem before their mind starts spiraling.

 - Do a body, mind, and spirit scan each day and write down how you’re feeling.

-- Develop a plan for tackling any problems or negative emotions that arise.
+- Develop a plan for tackling emotionally exhausting work.